kgs233/How_to_Prove_It_zh_cn/ref/ref.md

 ```
 More Examples 283
 ```
-apply the inductive hypothesis to the remaining setA±=A\{a}.
+apply the inductive hypothesis to the remaining setA±=A{a}.
 This will give us a total orderT±onA±, and to complete the proof we must somehow turn this into a total orderT onAsuch thatR⊆T. The relationT±already tells us how to compare any two elements ofA±, but it doesn’t tell us how to compare